marcelschreiner/marcelschreiner/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Marcel Schreiner, and I'm passionate about the world of electrical engineering and software development.
-With over a decade of experience, I've worked in both hardware and software, specializing in areas such as building automation, electromobility, and renewable energy.
+My passion for electrical engineering has been with me for over a decade.
+Starting with hardware development to more and more software, I still feel at home in both areas.
+In my free time I deal with topics such as building automation, electromobility and renewable energy.

 ![](https://komarev.com/ghpvc/?username=marcelschreiner)